StackStorm/st2contrib/packs/bitbucket/README.md

 #### Associate SSH key

-This action associates a SSH key associated with user's account
+This action associates a SSH key associated with user's account.

 Usage: